TimDaub/blockchain-training/README.md

 `initialSupply` value.
 As a first parameter we're passing the artifact of the contract itself.

-We'd like to give the person initializing the contract all the initialSupply coins.
-Remember, `balanceOf` maps an `address` to a `uint`.
+We'd like to give the person initializing the contract all the `initialSupply` tokens.
+Remember, `balanceOf` maps an `address` to a `uint256`.
 It happens to be that `msg.sender` is an `address` and `initialSupply` an `uint256`.
 To do this, we need to set the `balanceOf` of the caller (`msg.sender`) to `initialSupply`.
 Implement this in the `constructor` method.
 Test your code again by executing `truffle compile` in the root directory of your project.

-### 3.3 The transfer method
+### 3.4 The transfer method

 To recapitulate, we introduced a variable `balanceOf` that maps `address => uint256`.
-We told our contructor to allocate all funds to `msg.sender` (so to ourselves).
+We told our constructor to allocate all funds to `msg.sender` (so to ourselves).
 However, without having a way to transfer tokens, there is not much usefulness in our approach so far.
 That's why we'd like to implement `function transfer`.